Train your dog to leave 'alone'

 Some dogs can find it quite worrying and threatening when we take something away from them, especially something they value such as food or toys.

-But sometimes as owners we do need to take things away, for example when they've picked up something dangerous or when they are playing with your favourite scarf instead of a toy.
+However, there are times when we do need to take things away from them - for example when they've picked up something dangerous, or when they're playing with your favourite slippers instead of a toy.

 - Wait patiently and don't say anything.
-Wait for your dog to back-off from your hand, even just slightly/momentarily.
-As soon as they back-off and there is a small gap between your hand and your dog's nose, open your hand, release the treat and give them lots of praise.
+Wait for your dog to back off from your hand, even just slightly or for a moment.
+As soon as they back off and there's a small gap between your hand and your dog's nose, open your hand, release the treat and give them lots of praise.

-- Practice this many times in short, regular sessions.
+- Practise this many times in short, regular sessions.

-- Place a treat on your open palm - meaning your dog can see and smell it.
+- Place a treat on your open palm so that your dog can see and smell it.
 Ask your dog to leave it by saying 'leave'.

 - Give them a treat from the other hand when they successfully manage to leave the treat in your open hand.